vsoch/vsoch.github.io/_posts/2019/2019-02-01-registry-org.md

 To follow up on my <a href="https://vsoch.github.io/2019/static-registry/" target="_blank">original post</a>
 about a basic <a href="https://www.github.com/singularityhub/registry-" target="_blank">static container registry</a>,
-I've following up with another model that might be more of interest to groups that don't want to build, test, and deploy all in one place.
+I've created another model that might be more of interest to groups that don't want to build, test, and deploy all in one place.
 The <a href="https://www.github.com/singularityhub/registry-org" target="_blank">organizational registry</a>!
 It <a href="https://singularityhub.github.io/registry-org/" target="_blank">looks exactly the same</a>: